Do You Spend More Time With Your Eagles or With Your Turkeys?

 In the short series of articles on improving quality The One Key Step For Successful Improvements I cover an experience where we significantly improved our software quality.
 These were small teams of international military software engineers working in a joint military environment.
 The case centered on how we implemented a few key quality concepts that made a huge difference in our quality.

 When I first took over this organization, my boss spent some time telling me who the high performers were and who were not so good.
 One person in particular, call him John, I was told was not very good at anything.
-My boss even told me that I might have to pitch in and do this person’s job for him.
+My boss even told me that I might have to pitch in and do John’s job for him.
 He didn’t want to show this person as a poor performer (due to political and national sensitivities) but couldn’t just let him sit around and do nothing.

 Because I had small teams, I was able to spent a considerable amount of time with everyone.
 We implemented a new focus on quality and not only started to deliver on time, but scared the heck out of our test team who started to worry if they still had a job.
 As I mentioned above, I aimed my self-motivated folks in the direction of our new approach and I spend a lot of time coaching the others in what we were doing and why we were doing it.
 I also gave them all clear areas of responsibility (usually, particular software programs or modules) and told them they were responsible for getting the job done (compare this approach with what we did in The Leap).